-With more than 21,000 students, Towson University is one of the largest public universities in Maryland.
+With nearly 22,000 students, Towson University is one of the largest public universities in Maryland.
 Towson combines research-based learning with practical application, and its many interdisciplinary partnerships with public and private organizations throughout Maryland provide opportunities for research, internships and jobs.

 Located in suburban Towson, eight miles north of Baltimore, the university's beautifully landscaped setting offers a pleasant environment for study and a diverse campus life, as well as easy access to a wealth of university and community resources.
 Towson's educational experience also branches out to off-campus locations throughout Maryland, including a number of online options.

 1866 founded in Baltimore as the State Normal School

 1915 moved to Towson

 1935 State Teachers College at Towson